LsMacox/Lexi/README.md

 # Lexi
-A training example on a pseudographic application
+A training example on a pseudographic application. based on the book GoF.